top of page

 12. Bob Sternfels

-Bob Sternfels is the Global Managing Partner of McKinsey and Company, the world's most prestigious management consulting firm.
-Under his leadership since 2021, McKinsey has navigated the AI revolution, launching QuantumBlack as the firm's AI consulting arm.
-Bob's focus on leadership development, economic growth, and cross border collaboration has shaped McKinsey's strategic direction.
+Bob Sternfels is the Global Managing Partner of McKinsey and Company, re-elected to a second three-year term in 2024.
+Under his leadership since 2021, McKinsey has navigated the AI revolution and deepened its capabilities in implementation, digital transformation, and sustainability consulting.
+His focus on leadership development, economic growth, and cross-border collaboration has shaped McKinsey's strategic direction.

 13. Christoph Schweizer